vedaant2000/web-pro-design/README.md

  - gui >> all the gui files with proper name
  - image >> all the image files with proper name
  - html_code >> all the template codes with proper name

+This Repository is solely for setting up the DATASET.
+Main Repository will be hosted soon.